 Go Green Warehouse

 The Go Green Warehouse, a new social enterprise that sold donated, used, recycled, and surplus building materials and donated the proceeds to veteran employment programs, was preparing to open the doors of its first store.
 Working within a very short timeframe, on a shoestring budget and with limited in-house resources, the store needed help making this happen without a hitch.
-My initiatives led to a successful grand opening event and marketing launch that resulted in sales revenue that doubled the store's original goals.

 What I Delivered